Williwaw Biosciences

 Hemochromatosis Iron-Zinc Pathway

-Complete iron-zinc regulatory pathway showing multiple hemochromatosis types.
+Iron-zinc regulatory pathway showing multiple hemochromatosis types.
 HFE (Type 1) requires modifier genes for severe phenotype.
 Rare variants in SLC39A12 (zinc transporter) and MTF1 (zinc-responsive transcription factor) regulate HAMP expression, creating epistatic interaction with HFE mutations.
 Other hemochromatosis genes shown: HJV (Type 2A), HAMP (Type 2B), TFR2 (Type 3), SLC40A (Type 4), FTH1 (Type 5), plus iron metabolism modifiers (TMPRSS6, BMP2, BMP6).

 Niemann-Pick Type C Disease